 The IBM XIV Storage System is a fully symmetrical Active-Active storage array, in which all LUNs are serviced through all storage ports concurrently.
-As of microcode version 10.2.1, the XIV system is presented to ESX 4.x as an Asymmetrical Logical Unit Access (ALUA) array.
-However, this does not affect performance or create additional management overhead.
-Because the ESX identifies all paths to the XIV system as optimized, no additional configuration is needed.
+The XIV storage system is presented to ESX or ESXi as an Asymmetrical Logical Unit Access (ALUA) array.
+This does not affect performance or create additional management overhead.